-- > Through these management resources, ensuring that appropriate legal and/or disciplinary action is taken against the perpetrators of actual or attempted fraud or corruption as well as those complicit in such acts. - ➤ Reporting incidents of fraud/corruption to the Board Chair and Directors through the Audit Committee). - Updating this policy in line with current best practice. - Is responsible within their specific areas of responsibility for the promotion of an antifraud/corruption environment. - ➤ Ensure this Fraud/Corruption Prevention and Investigation Policy is communicated to all staff and implemented in full. - > Staff have the necessary training in order to comply with their obligations. - > Staff have the necessary "atmosphere" in which to ensure compliance (e.g., there is an understood and accepted "zero-tolerance" rule vis-à-vis fraud/corruption, staff know how and to whom to address their concerns if fraud or corruption is suspected, etc.). - > Staff report suspected fraud and corruption are notified to their superior as appropriate. - > Recommendations for control improvements following any investigations are promptly implemented.
+- Arranging for reported incidents of actual or suspected fraud/corruption to be promptly and appropriately investigated in conjunction with the appropriate staff. - → Through these management resources, ensuring that appropriate legal and/or disciplinary action is taken against the perpetrators of actual or attempted fraud or corruption as well as those complicit in such acts. - Reporting incidents of fraud/corruption to the Board Chair and Directors through the Audit Committee). - o Updating this policy in line with current best practice. - Is responsible within their specific areas of responsibility for the promotion of an antifraud/corruption environment. - Ensure this Fraud/Corruption Prevention and Investigation Policy is communicated to all staff and implemented in full. - o Staff have the necessary training in order to comply with their obligations. - Staff have the necessary "atmosphere" in which to ensure compliance (e.g., there is an understood and accepted "zerotolerance" rule vis-à-vis fraud/corruption, staff know how and to whom to address their concerns if fraud or corruption is suspected, etc.). - Staff report suspected fraud and corruption are notified to their superior as appropriate. - Recommendations for control improvements following any investigations are promptly implemented.